|

 the defeat at Pilot's Knob.
 He had been detailed to raid a railroad.
 After Price's Raid, only Shelby's "Iron Brigade" remained effective and provided the cover for the retreating forces.

 Shelby refused to surrender in 1865.
-He planned an attempt
+He planned an attempt to prevent General E. Kirby Smith from

-to prevent General E. Kirby Smith from surrendering at Shreveport, Louisiana, but muddy roads prohibited the plan.
-After Smith's surrender on May 26, Shelby
+but muddy roads prohibited the plan.
+After Smith's surrender on May 26, Shelby and several hundred of his Iron Brigade went

-When crossing the Rio Grande, Shelby
+to Mexico.
+When crossing the Rio Grande, Shelby ceremoniously buried

-the offer because he did not want to offend the United States.
+he did not want to offend the United States.

 Shelby then established a wagon freight company near the Confederate